egberts/easy-admin/README.md

 These scripts are for easy Debian (and some Redhat) system administration for a simple bare minimum server.

-Scripts that helps white-lab managers.
-Also bare-metal configurators, test jockeys, cloud virtualizers, network grokkers, and home-bounded computer scientists.
+Scripts that would only help white-lab managers; and also to help us bare-metal configurators, test jockeys, cloud virtualizers, network grokkers, and home-bounded computer scientists.

-You installed a package using one of those distro package tools.
+PREMISE: You installed a package using one of those distro package tools.
 They didn't configure your box correctly or it was barely usable at "basic settings".

-Now we have these bash scripts, that takes you even further in customization.
+SOLUTION: Now we have these bash scripts, that takes you even further in customization.

 You run them,
 it looks at what kind of OS and network interfaces you have,